Cycling & Safety

 - Bookings require a deposit of 10% of the total costs as given on your invoice.

 - The balance of the trip cost is due 60 days prior to the departure date.

 - Trip invoices will be sent to the first participant indicated and can only be paid in full.

-Article 1 - Definitionsa) Tulip Cycling: A bicycle rent and bicycle travel arrangements company established in Wijhe, The Netherlands.
-Chamber of Commerce, Zwolle, The Netherlands no. 50915371.
+Article 1 - Definitionsa) Tulip Cycling: A bicycle rental and travel services company registered with the Chamber of Commerce in the Netherlands no. 89134605.

 b) Country name: Where the expressions Dutch or Holland are used this is synonymous to The Netherlands.